The strong CP problem, general covariance, and horizons: Quantum field theory at different scales: background independence as an infrared symmetry

 Section \ref{maxwell} summarizes an equivalent 1+1 dimensional topological theory.
 As shown there, while in such a theory the $\theta$ term is set as a boundary condition, a source ``communicating'' with a boundary could modify the temperature from the Unruh value by arbitrary amounts.
 Dynamics spontaneously creating such topological terms in 3+1 theory, therefore, could potentially mean that the geometric temperature of an accelerating observer would be different from the temperature the observer would measure from the background.
-A dynamical symmetry breaking would be equivalent to assuming an effective $\ave{J_L}$ in Eq. \ref{blomsource}, coinciding with that of Eq. \ref{windingobs}.
+A dynamical symmetry breaking would be equivalent to assuming an effective $\ave{J_L}$ in \equref{blomsource}, coinciding with that of \equref{windingobs}.
 As the next section \ref{gencluster} will argue, unless $\theta=0$ it is impossible to make such a term truly background independent.
 Section \ref{caldeira} will further show, using the often-used periodic potential analogy, how the IR tracing out could wash out an arbitrary $\theta$ to an effective $\theta=0$.

 Summarizing, a ``background-independent quantum field theory'''s requirement would be the separation of local physics (at scale $\mu$) from scales sensitive to the topology of space.
 This is very different from saying the latter are relevant to observable physics (indeed, as \cite{ulf} shows explicitly, they are not).
-Analogously to counter-terms in Wilsonian renormalization enforcing independence of detectable physics from its UV completion, infrared constraints enforce independence of local physics from the topological features of the chosen coordinate system. $\theta=0$ would be such a constraint.
+Analogously to counter-terms in Wilsonian renormalization enforcing independence of detectable physics from its UV completion, infrared constraints enforce independence of local physics from the topological features of the chosen coordinate system. {One such constraint would be \( \theta = 0 \).}